Find out what terpenes are, what some of the top ones are, and how they add to the experience and medicinal value of cannabis.

 Scents affect our physiology.
 Terpenes in plants have been used in medicines dating back to some of the first in history.

-Once science caught up to the medicine, and terpenes were discovered, many studies have found evidence concluding the medicinal benefits of terpenes.
-Here are some of the top terpenes you’re likely to find in cannabis strains at your local Terrabis location, along with what health benefits are in each terpene.
+Once science caught up to the medicine, terpenes were discovered.
+Many studies have found evidence concluding the medicinal benefits of terpenes.
+Here are some of the top terpenes you’re likely to find in cannabis strains at your local Terrabis.

 Linalool is a calming, and sleep inducing terpene, also found in lavender.
 Strains with linalool terpenes usually smell sweetly floral.
 It also helps reduce pain and inflammation.

 Liminone is a citrusy terpene, as the name suggests, it shares aromatic characteristics with limes and lemons.
 Strains with limonene often smell similar to these and other citrus fruits like orange and grapefruit.
 Limonene helps reduce symptoms of anxiety and depression.

 Myrcene is a terpene with a spicy and herb like scent.
 You probably have spices with myrcene in your kitchen, as they’re abundant in herbs like thyme and bay leaf.
 It’s also found in mangoes, causing some strains to taste a bit more tropical.
 Known for being an antioxidant, myrcene also has sedative properties helping with sleep.

 Beta-Caryophyllene is a spicy and peppery terpene, also abundant in black pepper and cloves.
 This terpene is an antioxidant that aids in digestion, and works as both a pain reliever and anti-inflammatory.

 Alpha pinene is a terpene that smells like the names imply, of fresh pine trees.
 Alpha pinene is antibacterial, can enhance memory, and works as a bronchodilator, making it good for the lungs.
 You can find it in pine trees and other conifers.